-- Eat BBQ or Fish Hometown BBQ is an enormous atmospheric barbecue restaurant in Red Hook seems like it's straight from Texas.
+- Eat BBQ or Fish: Hometown BBQ is an enormous atmospheric barbecue restaurant in Red Hook seems like it's straight from Texas.
 Order a half pound of brisket, pulled pork, lamb belly, turkey, or a pound of beef ribs.
-The menu is brimming with BBQ favorites including vietnamese hot wings, pulled pork sandwiches and spare ribs.
+The menu is brimming with BBQ favorites including Vietnamese hot wings, pulled pork sandwiches and spare ribs.
 Hometown has "authentic, pit-smoked meats prepared with the classic Southern technique" and also an incredible menu of drinks including local drafts and wines.
-Or dine on a deck with views of the water at Brooklyn Crab has the feel of a seafood restaurant in New England, but it's located in Red Hook, an increasingly trendy industrial area of Brooklyn.
+Or dine on a deck with views of the water at Brooklyn Crab!
+Brooklyn Crab has the feel of a seafood restaurant in New England, but it's located in Red Hook.
 Sit on the deck and enjoy the breeze and water views as you dine on fresh seafood.
 The menu at Brooklyn Crab has all the classics, from fish and chips to lobster rolls (and of course, they have crabs).
 If you’re looking for a good brew, they also have an extensive beer menu.
 After dinner, play a game of corn hole (bean bag toss) located near the entrance and then stroll over to the pier by Fairway Market and check out the views of the Statue of Liberty.
-Looking for more waterside eats, check out our list of Brooklyn's Best Waterfront Restaurants.

-- Play Mini Golf Ever wanted to play mini golf in a subway car?
+- Play Mini Golf: Ever wanted to play mini golf in a subway car?
 Well, you can at Shipwrecked in Red Hook.
 This extremely inventive eighteen-hole mini golf course, created by theater veterans, is an immersive experience that makes for a truly memorable game of mini golf.
 The course is housed in a series of themed rooms.
 Kids will marvel at the theatrics (just to note, you have to buy show tokens for the special effects), and the course is challenging for both kids and adults.
 Check out their website and Facebook page for upcoming shows.
-They plan to host magic shows, concerts, and other family friendly events.
-It's fourteen dollars for adults to play a game of mini golf and ten for kids
+They host magic shows, concerts, and other family-friendly events.

 Edited by Alison Lowenstein